 The college offers a number of extracurricular activities, including student clubs, sports teams, and service organizations.
 The college also has a marching band and an award-winning debate team.

 24. Yale University

-The fifth college on our list is Yale University.
+The last college on our list is Yale University.
 Yale University is a private Ivy League research university located in New Haven, Connecticut.
 Just this year, Yale Law School became the first and only law school in the country to make a law degree tuition-free for students with the greatest financial need.
 But Yale is extremely selective and accepts less than 6.5% of applicants every year.
 In order to be competitive as an applicant, you’ll need to have near-perfect grades, excellent test scores, and standout essays.